dell/karavi-topology/README.md

 ## Karavi Topology Data

-Karavi Topology provides Kubernetes administrators with the following information related to containerized storage.
+Karavi Topology provides Kubernetes administrators with the topology data related to containerized storage.
+This topology data is visualized using Grafana.

 | Field                      | Description                                                                                                                                        |
 | -------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |